jms5039/Web_Scraping/README.md

 ### Mission Files

-Grab your space gear [here](#) (Module 11 Challenge files) to start your journey.
+Grab your space gear (Module 11 Challenge files) to start your journey.
 These include the mission blueprints (starter code) for both parts of the project.

 ## 📡 Mission Instructions